cpg314/cargo-workspace-unused-pub/README.md

 # cargo-workspace-unused-pub

-This cargo subcommand tries to to detect `pub` methods that are unused in an entire workspace, by performing workspace-wide analysis.
+This cargo subcommand tries to detect `pub` methods that are unused in an entire workspace, by performing workspace-wide analysis.

 The [`dead_code` Rust compiler lint](https://doc.rust-lang.org/rust-by-example/attribute/unused.html) ignores `pub` methods, given that: